GarthDB/metal-candle/docs/src/architecture/philosophy.md

 ## Specialized, Not General

 Focus on LoRA training excellence:
-- 1.5-2.4x faster than MLX for LoRA
+- Type-safe LoRA implementation with comprehensive testing
 - Not trying to be general-purpose ML framework
 - Deep rather than broad
+- Production-quality over feature breadth

 ## Apple Silicon First